20 Feb Cravin’ Asian: the Top Pan Asian Eateries in Downtown Vancouver

 Of all the continental cuisines, Asian food is one of the most diverse and the most beloved.
 It’s the cuisine of cravings.
 Each Asian country features a cuisine that uses unique flavours and ingredients particular to the region and its citizens: from Japanese sushi to Korean BBQ to Vietnamese pho to Thai curry.
 “Pan Asian” basically means “from all over Asia,” and here in Vancouver, we are lucky enough to have a cornucopia of Asian eateries.

 Of all the Asian cuisines, Korean probably have the coolest sounding names.
 And Yogi is the place to check them out.
 First on your must-try list would be a Kimbap, which is warm rice, egg, and other ingredients rolled in seaweed: basically the Korean version of a sushi roll.
 You can choose from veggie, tuna, beef, ham, or cheese.
 Next on the list would be Bibimbap, a traditional Korean rice bowl with veggies and a perfectly cooked egg on top.
 Fish cakes, meat skewers, and an assortment of noodle dishes round out the menu.
-This is kick-ass Korean food located in the heart of Robson Street.
+This kick-ass Korean eatery is located in the heart of Robson Street.

 The Tacofino story is pretty well-known by now: from Tofino taco shack to food truck to one of Vancouver’s most popular restaurants.
 Luckily, success has not messed with the quality of food they serve.
 With two downtown locations – Gastown and Yaletown – you never have to travel far to get your fix of their famous tacos, burritos, and other West Coast-inspired Mexican dishes, including Queso Fundito and their 3-cheese Nachos.